 Average car insurance cost in Wyoming

-Car insurance in Wyoming is almost $300 cheaper than the average cost of car insurance in the U.S. While the national average cost of car insurance is $1,738 annually, the average Wyoming resident only pays $1,478 per year.
+Car insurance in Wyoming is almost $200 cheaper than the average cost of car insurance in the U.S. While the national average cost of car insurance is $1,674 annually, the average Wyoming resident only pays $1,495 per year.
+Car insurance in Wyoming stays relatively cheap thanks in part to low population density and a crime rate lower than any other state west of the Mississippi River.

 |Average annual premium for minimum coverage in Wyoming||Average annual premium for full coverage in Wyoming|